Deskera/Developer-Documentation/docs/books/oauthv2.md

 }
 ```

-The `access_token-token` is not a permanent token and might become invalid time to time.
+The `access_token` is not a permanent token and might become invalid time to time.
 At any point of time the validity of the token can be checked by calling the below API.

 ##### Sample request to check if token is valid